Browser does not support script.

 BTEC Level 3 Subsidiary Diploma (QCF from 2010): M in either Health & Social Care or Applied Sciences, and two A levels at grades BB.
 Preferred A level subjects include: Biology, Physics, Chemistry, Applied Science and Psychology.
 In addition,a minimum of five GCSEs at grade C including English Language, Mathematics, and a Science.
 NOTE: Topics studied in the BTEC should not cover topics already studied within the A level.
 For example, if taking A level Chemistry then the BTEC should not cover chemistry topics.

-Scottish Highers & Advanced Highers: ABBBB at Highers to include Science.
+Scottish Highers & Advanced Highers: BBB at Higher in one sitting and BB at Advanced Higher, preferably including a science subject at Advanced Higher level (we do not count the Higher and Advanced Higher in the same subject).
 Applicants must offer either 5 subjects including Mathematics , English and Science at Credit Level Standard grades at 1 or 2/Intermediate 2 grade C, or recognised equivalent.

 Occupational Health clearance: Required for successful applicants